ZoomPhant/monitoring/src/content/docs/manual/20_network/route/index.md

 # Route Monitoring

 ----
-For many network operators, tracers might be one of their most favorite tools.
-ZoomPhant provide Route Checker for easier monitoring the routes in the internet and make such professional function straightforward to ordinary people.
+Traceroute is an indispensable tool for network administrators to diagnose routing paths and locate network latency.
+ZoomPhant's **Route Checker** plugin makes routing path analysis accessible and easy to monitor continuously.

+---

-## Creating Route Monitoring
+## Create Route Monitoring

-To monitor routes to a domain, it is straigtht forward to follow the steps in  [Add Monitor Service](../service/) by choosing **Route Checker** plugin and fill in following parameters
+To monitor the network path to a target host, select the **Route Checker** plugin from the plugin library as described in [Add Monitor Service](../../01_service/).
+You will be prompted to configure the following parameters:

 ![image-20240328213431435](./image-20240328213431435.png)

-* host: the IP or DNS of the device you want to monitor routes to
+* **host**: The IP address or domain name of the destination target (required).
-* hops: the maximum hops to check.
-If more hops required to reach that host, the task fails.
+* **hops**: The maximum number of network hops (TTL) to allow.
+If the target requires more hops to be reached, the check will fail.

-Once created, wait few seconds and you can check the routes information shown as follows.
+Once you have configured the parameters, click **Test** to run a manual traceroute, and then click **Finish** to save the service.

+---

-## Understanding Route Data
+## Understanding Route Checker Metrics

-After data coming, when you navigate to the monitoring service you have created, you can see data as follows
+After adding the service, select it from the service list to view the routing path dashboard:

 ![image-20240329175002268](./image-20240329175002268.png)

+The dashboard displays the following key routing metrics and states:

-* **Status**: this is the overall status.
-If the target IP or DNS could be reached, you'll see the green OK, otherwise, it will try to show  messages like
+1. **Status**: Displays `OK` (green) if the target is reachable.
+If the target cannot be reached, the status describes the last known network segment:
-  * Intranet: we have been able to receive responses from several hops, but all the hops are having an intranet IP (i.e. not public IP)
+   * **Intranet**: Responses were received from several hops, but all responding routers use private/local IP addresses (no public Internet routing).
-  * Internet: we have been able to receive responses from several hops and at least one hop has a public Internet IP
+   * **Internet**: Responses were received, and at least one responding router has a public IP address, but the final target host could not be reached.
-  * Invalid Domain: the domain could not be resolved
+   * **Invalid Domain**: The destination domain name could not be resolved by the configured DNS.
-* **Hop**: Number of hops taken to reach the target.
-If the target could not be reached, this would be zero.
+2. **Hops**: The number of network hops taken to reach the destination target.
+If unreachable, this is recorded as `0`.
-* **RTT**: Time taken to reach the target, in milliseconds
-* **Events**: Some important informations about the target, usu. it will show you the IP resolved for last check
+3. **RTT (Round-Trip Time)**: The network latency to the target host in milliseconds.
+4. **Events**: Lists significant routing events, such as changes in the resolved target IP address or routing path changes.